Family Home Visiting (FHV)

 Federal Temporary Assistance for Needy Families (TANF) Grant Guidelines

-The Federal Temporary Assistance for Needy Families (TANF) block grant allows states to allocate resources for a broad array of services that promote the four purposes of the TANF statute: assisting needy families so children may be cared for at home, ending dependence of needy families on government benefits by promoting work and marriage, reducing non-marital pregnancies and encouraging the formation and maintenance of two parent families.
-In Minnesota, TANF funds allocated through the Local Public Health Act can be used for eligible program services including non-medical home visiting for families, Women’s Infants and Children (WIC) clinic services, and youth development: focus on reducing out of wedlock births.
+The Federal Temporary Assistance for Needy Families (TANF) block grant allows states to allocate resources for a broad array of services that promote the purposes of the TANF statute.
+In Minnesota, TANF funds allocated through the Local Public Health Act can be used for eligible program services including non-medical family home visiting (promoting family self-sufficiency), Women, Infants and Children (WIC) clinic services (nutrition education), and youth development (teen pregnancy prevention).

 I. Eligible Program Services

-Includes services provided by a professional staff in one or more of the following program areas: non-medical home visiting for families, WIC clinic services, or group youth development activities focusing on reducing out of wedlock births.
+Includes services provided by a professional staff in one or more of the following program areas: non-medical family home visiting, WIC clinic services, or group youth development activities focusing on teen pregnancy prevention.